frojasg/fp-problems/swap-node/README.md

 ## Conclusion

-Data structure you use could simplify your life if you do the right choice or make it could give you a hard time.
+Think hard about the data structure you're using before jumping stright to the code.
-Keep you code declarative, if you're code is getting to complex or messy, take a step back and think again what you're doing
+Keep your code declarative, if you're code is getting to complex, tkae a step back and think how you can make it simpler